-The Group generated a profit for the period of \$142,446 (2018: Loss \$4,999,921) and net cash outflows of \$261,911 (2018: Inflows \$229,741).
+The Group generated a loss for the period of \$775,551 (2019: Profit \$142,446) and net cash inflows of \$1,422,130 (2019: Outflows \$261,911).
 The ability of the Group to continue as a going concern is principally dependent upon the ability of the Group to secure funds by raising capital from equity markets and managing cashflow in line with available funds.
 These conditions indicate a material uncertainty that may cast significant doubt about the ability of the Group to continue as a going concern.